 - Drop box located in the parking lot north of the Post Office.

 - Drop box located inside the entryway to Public Works at 254 2nd Avenue NE

 - Payments deposited in the drop boxes by 8:00 AM will be credited to the previous day’s business activities.

-- Cash payments will be accepted in the drop boxes only for the duration of the emergency closure and must be enclosed in an envelope with information that clearly identifies the account holder and account.
+- Cash payments will be accepted in the drop boxes and must be enclosed in an envelope with information that clearly identifies the account holder and account.

 - Payment by credit card: